gabriellimad/Product-Crud/README.md

-#Projeto WEB - CRUD de  Produtos
+#Projeto WEB - CRUD of products

 Using Angular for Front-End